-- 2. Limited need-based aid may be available to attend non-SU short-term programs.
-To access need-based financial aid for off-campus study, students must: - a.
-Complete the standard financial aid application, meeting university deadlines; - b.
-Provide documentation of all expenses they expect to incur in studying away from Susquehanna, including transportation, room, board and other academically required costs; and - c.
+Limited need-based aid may be available to attend non-SU short-term programs.
+To access need-based financial aid for off-campus study, students must:

+Complete the standard financial aid application, meeting university deadlines;

+Provide documentation of all expenses they expect to incur in studying away from Susquehanna, including transportation, room, board and other academically required costs; and

 Meet or exceed the required grade point average and satisfactory academic progress requirements for renewal of scholarship assistance and/or need-based financial aid.

-NOTE: Most forms of SU-sponsored scholarship assistance (non-need-based aid) are not available to students on SU GO Short programs because these programs take place outside the traditional academic calendar. - 3.
+NOTE: Most forms of SU-sponsored scholarship assistance (non-need-based aid) are not available to students on SU GO Short programs because these programs take place outside the traditional academic calendar.

 GO Your Way students are billed a study-away administrative fee.
-Students participating in non-SU short- term programs operated by programs found on the SU-approved GO Long list will be billed for GO Your Way fees by Susquehanna.
+Students participating in non-SU short- term programs operated by programs found on the SUapproved GO Long list will be billed for GO Your Way fees by Susquehanna.
 Students on all other programs pay all deposits and fees directly to that program.
 Students completing self-designed cross-cultural experiences pay all expenses directly as needed.

-SCHOOL OF THE ARTS
+SCHOOLS

+School of the Arts